How to Stop Wasting Your Free Time

 If you’d like to stop wasting your free time and actually enjoy it, then read on for some simple tips!

-Go through your typical week and start looking for your biggest time wasters.
+Once you’ve gotten into the habit of thinking of your free time as leisure, go through your typical week and start looking for your biggest time wasters.
 Think about activities that don’t leave you feeling replenished or entertained.

 Is it mindlessly scrolling on your phone?